XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Why trust Hellosafe?

-RBC Direct Investing at a Glance
+RBC at a glance

 FonctionnalitéDétail

-📄 Enregistrement FSMANot registered with FSMA
+📄 Enregistrement FSMANot registered with FSMA; regulated exclusively in Canada

 ☪️ Compte islamiqueNot available

-📝 Ordres clésMarket, limit, stop loss, stop limit, trailing stop, conditional orders
+📝 Ordres clésMarket, limit, stop-loss, stop-limit, trailing stop, conditional orders

-🌟 Avis Trustpilot2.0/5 (17 reviews, as of July 2024)
+🌟 Avis Trustpilot1.5 / 5 (2,000+ reviews, as of July 2025)

-Résumé des fonctionnalités de RBC Direct Investing.
+Aperçu des caractéristiques de RBC

 💰 Dépôt minimum